moterpent/zz/README.md

 **zz** is a lightweight Python utility designed to make ZFS off-site replication "Zeasy."
 It handles the heavy lifting of incremental sends, retention policies, and disaster recovery, ensuring your data is always backed up without the complexity of enterprise-grade storage orchestrators.

 This project was started after years of frustration with other zfs replication tools.
 There are far more mature, feature rich, and scalable solutions out there.
 However, due to issues with setup, maintenance, breakage, recovery from breakage, and disaster recovery, and my own limitations, enough was enough.
 It started with two main tenants.
-Be simple and be reliable.
+Be simple and reliable.
 A person with minimal zfs knowledge (ability to create/modify/destroy pools and datasets) should be able to do any of the following in under a minute:
 1. Initialize and start replication with a replica server.
 2. Determine the status of the replication.
 3. Restore the primary from a replica and, once complete, resume replication with little or no fuss.